I am not a fashion victim at all, but even I can’t resist the temptation of the best luxury stores in Porto.

-How to get there: the subway station Aliados is 5min walking distance.
+How to get there: the subway station Aliados is a 5 minutes walking distance.

 I am very strict when it comes to separate my personal life from my professional one.
-Nonetheless, it is with great pleasure that I include Fantasy on this post, as it certainly is one of the best luxury stores in Porto… and it belongs to my dear mother, Avelina 🙂
+Nonetheless, it is with great pleasure that I include Eveline on this post, as it certainly is one of the best luxury stores in Porto… and it belongs to my mom, Avelina 🙂

 Besides, you’ll get to know my mother, who is the most talented shopper & seller that I know.
 She is able to quickly understand your clothing style and your body shape in order to show you clothes and shoes that will fit you perfectly.
 It’s not by chance that I simply don’t shop anywhere else: I cannot get the same service level, sensitivity and personalised service as I get with my mom at Fantasy!

-How to get there: the subway station Lapa is 5min walking distance.
+How to get there: the subway station Lapa is a 5 minutes walking distance.